plain-solutions-gmbh/kirby-form-blocks/README.md

 > If the domain is differ form the websites domain [check the DMARC](https://de.wikipedia.org/wiki/DMARC) to ensure that the emails will not rejected.

-> Information for localhost environment: form_email is there required.
-A proper outgoing of the emails can still not be guaranteed.
+> You probably get an SMTP-Error on localhost environment.
+Test the email function on a server!

 ### Placeholders